Piers Morgan Uncensored: TalkTV (2022-2024)

-In February 2023, Morgan recorded an interview with Rishi Sunak, the Prime Minister of the United Kingdom at 10 Downing Street in which Sunak said that he would publish his tax returns.
+In February 2023, Morgan recorded an interview with Rishi Sunak, the prime minister of the United Kingdom at 10 Downing Street in which Sunak said that he would publish his tax returns.
 The interview, which aired on 2 February, gave the show an average audience of 120,500, and putting TalkTV ahead of its main rivals on BBC News, Sky News and GB News during the 8.00–9.00pm timeslot.
 In September 2023, Morgan recorded a one-hour interview with Luis Rubiales, the former president of the Spanish Football Association, following controversy after he kissed Spanish women's football player Jenni Hermoso at the 2023 FIFA Women's World Cup final.
 Writing in The Guardian, Suzanne Wrack described Morgan's line of questioning as weak.

+YouTube (2024-present)

 During an interview with The Times in February 2024, Morgan announced that the show was leaving TalkTV to move to his YouTube channel due to the "unnecessary straitjacket" of television scheduling that prevented him from conducting in-depth interviews, and because of poor viewing figures on TalkTV, which were in the tens of thousands compared to the YouTube channel's 2.3 million subscribers.
 Morgan also felt moving the programme to YouTube would enable him to build a global audience.
 The final edition to air regularly on TalkTV was shown on 8 February, ending its broadcast with TalkTV, Sky News Australia and Fox Nation that broadcast internationally which are owned by News Corp.
+Morgan's production company Wake Up Productions bought out the rights for the show from News UK in early 2025, with an agreement that News UK would continue to share advertising revenue for the show until at least 2029.

-In September 2025, and following a deal between Morgan and Channel 5, Piers Morgan Uncensored made a returns to television with a weekly 90-minute show on Channel 5 showing highlights from the YouTube recordings.
+In September 2025, and following a deal between Morgan and 5, Piers Morgan Uncensored made a return to television with a weekly 90-minute show showing highlights from the YouTube recordings.
 The deal was reported to be the first between a major UK broadcaster and a YouTube channel.
+Later that year, Sky News reported that Morgan had secured $30 million in a fundraising round, alongside a valuation of roughly $130 million, with plans to turn the Uncensored brand into a "broad-based global media business".